Emruur/BadPoets/logbook.md

     Title of Original Poem: 'The pretty Rain from those sweet Eaves'
     Similarity: 0.81

-The stitching theme still continues but the sections are smaller comapred to 3. order chains and more words in the sections are mutated.
+The stitching theme still continues but the sections are smaller compared to 3. order chains and more words in the sections are mutated.

-#### Here is the output of the system for a poem generated with a 1. order markov chain
+#### Here is the output of the system for a poem generated with a 1. order Markov chain

 **Poem 2.14:**